kendrick1501/Traffic-Sign-Classification/README.md

 The depth of the third layer barely improves the performance of the network for values greater than 25.
 As for the first layer, a fixed value of 16 filters was chosen with good results.

 The activation functions of the fully connected layers are chosen as a dropout to avoid eventual overfitting of the data.
 This choice turned out to be relevant to guarantee good prediction performance during the test process, given that the keep probability parameter played a major role in improving the training and validation accuracy.
-Low values of keep probability (<0.5) increase the prediction accuracy of the convolutional neural network throughout all dataset, despite the strong distortion in the training set due to the augmented images.
+Low values of keep probability (<0.5) increase the prediction accuracy of the convolutional neural network throughout all data set, despite the strong distortion in the training set due to the augmented images.

 ### Test a Model on New Images